Pensions advice for independent schools

 Feedback on consultation.
 Agreed to improve the offer and pay a further 2% for one year.
 April

-99% teachers consented.
+99% of teachers consented.
 Remaining 2 teachers left meaning notice periods didn’t have to be run.
 August

 Webinar on-demand